All Episodes

 Some farms changed completely.

-My father-in-law used to have that as a just a dairy farm, and then he had some beef cattle, and he never sold any of that directly.
+My father-in-law used to have it as just a dairy farm and then he had some beef cattle and he never sold any of that directly.

-He made maple syrup, but it was only he's, you know, gave some to his family and friends.
+He made maple syrup, but it was only he, you know, gave some to his family and friends.

-So when I took over, I really started um shifting it from um just that wholesale to retail, and it's been really slow.
+So when I took over, I really started shifting it from just that wholesale to retail and it's been really slow.

 I mean, it's been five years, but it seems like it's so slow changing.

-Um then, yeah, even like with the pumpkins in the fall and stuff, we've gone from just putting it on a cart outside to pick your own in the pumpkin patch to then turn into well, we'll take a hay ride up there, which is now turned into our whole fall.
+And then, yeah, yeah, even like with the pumpkins in the fall and stuff, we've gone from just putting it on a cart outside to pick your own in the pumpkin patch to then turn into, well, we'll take a hay ride up there, which is now turning into our whole fall.

 Some of these young farmers, like Jennifer and her husband, took over the family farm.